ironhack-labs/lab-typescript/Readme.md

 Once we have defined and exported the Interface, we will create a class called `Todo` that will implement the interface and its methods.
 We are going to add this class in the `main.ts` file.

-We have to keep the same inputs and outputs we have used in the previous iteration.
+We will keep the same inputs and outputs we used in the previous iteration.

 **Tasks**